mslaursen/fastapi-forge/README.md

 # 🚀 FastAPI-Forge
 ⚡ UI Based FastAPI Project Generator

 ✨ *Define your database models through a UI, select services, and get a complete production-ready containerized project with tests and endpoints!*

+❗ **UV** must be installed before using FastAPI-Forge. ❗

 ## 🔥 Features